Samoa Dunes Recreation Area

 Miguel had never seen a surfer before so he freaked out when the guy emerged from the surf clad in a wetsuit, but after a few seconds of barking he was OK.

-Since it’s Memorial Day weekend the park and beach were packed with people and its roads were crowded with cars, so it wasn’t the best place to take the dogs, but they were already tired from their morning romp, but between their morning romp and the warming temperature they didn’t mind walking on leash.
+Since it’s Memorial Day weekend the park and beach were packed with people and its roads were crowded with cars.
+Fortunately the dogs were already tired from their morning romp, so they didn’t mind walking on leash.

 While the vast majority of our stay was top notch, I do have a couple of issues with the St. Orres.

-First, I don’t think the facility has been upgraded since it was built over 3 decades ago.
-The furniture and bathrooms could use a makeover.
+First, I don’t think anyone upgraded the facility since it was built over 3 decades ago.
+The furniture and bathrooms need a makeover.

 But overall, we loved staying at the St. Orres and will do it again if we’re ever in the area again.
 Tomorrow, we go to the home of Clint Eastwood, Carmel, CA.